nizamkolathoden/instagrm-folloWers.js/README.md

 # Installation
 1. open chrome/firefox
 2. Use inspect Element
-3. Paste the code on console on browser watch the magic of bot :fire: :fire:
+3. Paste the code on console in browser watch the magic of bot :fire: :fire: